planetruby/gems/blockchain/01-compute-unit.md

 Python has long been the champion behind machine learning.
 While C, C++, and Go are the stardard for existing crypto software.
 But where does Ruby play a role in all this?

-Ruby is the goto for web frameworks, cofiguration management, and exceptional programmer efficiency.
+Ruby is the goto for web frameworks, configuration management, and exceptional programmer efficiency.
 However, Ruby needs to be a part of machine learning, crypto and other other areas igniting the scene today.
 If the majority of the existing tools are C based libraries we should only have to wrap these with FFI to gain the functionality those compiled libraries provide.
 With this in mind  [Machine Learning](https://ankane.org/more-ml-gems), and [Ruby OpenCL library](https://github.com/Nanosim-LIG/opencl-ruby) are just the starting point to make Ruby another choice for crypto software where simplicity matters most.